amqp-node/amqplib/channel_api.md

  * cause the channel object to emit `'error'`
  * cause the channel object to emit `'close'`

+Error events emitted from a channel (or a connection) have the potential to [crash your application](https://nodejs.org/docs/latest/api/events.html#events_error_events) if not handled.

 Since the RPCs are effectively synchronised, any such channel error is very likely to have been caused by the outstanding RPC.
 However, it's often sufficient to fire off a number of RPCs and check only the